Ensuring that our welcomes and our communities are inclusive is a common call in our culture.

 However when I am passionate about growing in relationship with Jesus Christ, the church (even with its many imperfections and limitations) is a more life-giving environment than I have been able to find anywhere else and I feel included, welcome and at home.

-The church is not called to be a place where every person easily feels at home, but an environment of growth for people who seek maturity of faith.
+The church is not called to be a place where every person feels effortlessly at home, but an environment of growth for people who seek maturity of faith.

-There is a morbid joke that when a Christian parish or group is dying they will work hard to re-invent themselves with committee meetings to re-write their purpose, and the new mission statement will mention Christ only in passing if at all.
+When a Christian parish or group is dying the members can make the mistake of working hard to re-invent themselves with committee meetings to re-write their purpose, and the new mission statement will mention Christ only in passing if at all.

 We forget that a church community is an effective instrument of Jesus Christ only when its members are dependant on Christ for everything.
 Yes the many activities of a Christian community are important.
 But if these activities become the central focus then we have just another group of good people doing good.